jsolano/jsolano.github.com/index.md

 ---
 {% include JB/setup %}

-My name is Juan Solano, I'm software engineer and entrepreneur with passion for technologies.
+I'm software engineer and entrepreneur with passion for technologies.
 I live in Ottawa, Canada.

 This is a wordle image of my background,